chasefinch/amp-renderer/README.md

 Unofficial Python port of [server-side rendering](https://amp.dev/documentation/guides-and-tutorials/optimize-and-measure/amp-optimizer-guide/explainer/?format=websites) from [AMP Optimizer](https://github.com/ampproject/amp-toolbox/tree/main/packages/optimizer).

 AMP Renderer performs the following optimizations:
-1. Server-side-render supported AMP HTML elements
+1. Inject the specific layout markup into AMP elements
 2. Insert the AMP Runtime Styles into the document
 3. Remove the AMP Boilerplate Styles, if possible
+4. Mark the document as "transformed" with the appropriate tags on the `<html>` element
-4. Insert `img` tags for images with the data-hero attribute
+5. Insert `img` tags for images with the data-hero attribute

 It also makes the following formatting updates:
 1. Remove empty `class` and `style` tags for AMP HTML elements